CNES/S1Tiling/docs/use.rst

 .. note::
-   To run :program:`S1LIAMap` from the official S1Tiling docker, use ``--lia`` as the first parameter to the docker execution (just before the the request configuration file and other S1LIAMap related parameters).
+   To run :program:`S1LIAMap` from the official S1Tiling docker, use ``--lia`` as the first parameter to the docker execution (just before the request configuration file and other S1LIAMap related parameters).
 See :ref:`Using S1LIAMap with a docker <docker.S1LIAMap>`.

 .. _scenario.masks: